performances | school performances | workshops and residencies | email me

 WHAT PEOPLE ARE SAYING!

+“Olga recreated accounts of mystery, suspense, humor, and surprise that triggered our own experiences.
 She truly instilled in all of us the power of telling tales, writing tales and reading tales.”

 Jeanette M. Valassopoulos, M.A.
 Title I Coordinator, Napa High School